Gary Burley

-Gary Steven Burley (born December 8, 1952) is a former American football player who played as a defensive end for the Cincinnati Bengals and Atlanta Falcons of the National Football League.
+Gary Steven Burley (born December 8, 1952) is an American former professional football player who played as a defensive end for the Cincinnati Bengals and Atlanta Falcons of the National Football League (NFL).

-He played for the Cincinnati Bengals from 1976-1983, and the Atlanta Falcons in 1984.
+He played for the Bengals from 1976 to 1983, and the Atlanta Falcons in 1984.

 Early life

 Gary Burley graduated from Grove City High School in Grove City, Ohio, near Columbus, in 1971.

 College career

 After high school, Burley played football in 1971 and 1972 at Wharton County Junior College in Wharton, Texas.
 Burley was offered a scholarship to the University of Pittsburgh, where he was named a first-team All-American in 1974.

-Pro career
+Professional career

-Burley was drafted by the Bengals in the third round (55th overall) of the 1975 NFL Draft.
+Burley was selected by the Bengals in the third round (55th overall) of the 1975 NFL draft.
 He was named to the 1976 NFL All-Rookie Team.
-He played in Super Bowl XVI in 1982, with the Bengals losing 26-21 to the San Francisco 49ers.
+He played in Super Bowl XVI in 1982, with the Bengals losing 26–21 to the San Francisco 49ers.
 In 8 seasons with Cincinnati, he played in 117 games, started 67, including all but 3 games his first 4 seasons.

 His 9th and final NFL season was with the Atlanta Falcons, playing 12 games, starting 8.